This startup is helping professors make pro-quality lecture videos from home

 As remote learning becomes a reality at many colleges across the country, students have questioned whether it’s worth paying full tuition for classes taught on Zoom.
 They might instead look to Outlier and its professional quality lectures, which, along with tutoring and assignments, cost only $400 and count for real college credit (though college instructors have warned students that it’s not the same experience as a typical college class).

 In August, the company launched two new classes, Introduction to Statistics and Introduction to Astronomy, to add to its two other classes, Calculus I, and Introduction to Psychology.
 The company is also partnering with colleges like Florida Polytechnic University to bring these classes to more students.
+In general, Outlier reports admission numbers for the summer term were up seven times over the spring session.